ThomasForselius/milestone3/README.md

 3. Now I write all code and add images locally.
 4. When finished with a part of the code, I add, commit and push the changes to github via the source control tab

+## Checking Pep8

+Using http://pep8online.com/ i check the code for flaws, and when it's done and fixed, I save the code and commit and push to GitHub.
+Then I proceed to deploy it on Heroku according to the steps below:

 ## Setting up Heroku project and connecting from GitHub